Norwich: Civil War to Victorian era

 In the English Civil War, across the Eastern Counties, Oliver Cromwell's powerful Eastern Association was eventually dominant.
 However, to begin with, there had been a large element of Royalist sympathy within Norwich, which seems to have experienced a continuity of its two-sided political tradition throughout the period.
 Bishop Matthew Wren was a forceful supporter of Charles I. Nonetheless, Parliamentary recruitment took hold.
 The strong Royalist party was stifled by a lack of commitment from the aldermen and isolation from Royalist-held regions.
 Serious inter-factional disturbances culminated in "The Great Blow" of 1648 when Parliamentary forces tried to quell a Royalist riot.
-The latter's gunpowder was set off by accident in the city centre, causing mayhem.
+The gunpowder store in the city's Committee House was set off by accident in the city centre, causing mayhem.
 According to Hopper, the explosion "ranks among the largest of the century".
 Stoutly defended though East Anglia was by the Parliamentary army, there were said to have been pubs in Norwich where the king's health was still drunk and the name of the Protector sung to ribald verse.

 At the cost of some discomfort to the Mayor, the moderate Joseph Hall was targeted because of his position as Bishop of Norwich.
 Norwich was marked in the period after the Restoration of 1660 and the ensuing century by a golden age of its cloth industry, comparable only to those in the West Country and Yorkshire, but unlike other cloth-manufacturing regions, Norwich weaving brought greater urbanisation, mainly concentrated in the surrounds of the city itself, creating an urban society, with features such as leisure time, alehouses and other public forums of debate and argument.

 Founded in 1771, the Norfolk and Norwich Hospital cared for the city's poor and sick.
 It closed in 2003 after services were moved to the Norfolk and Norwich University Hospital.

 Norwich in the late 17th century was riven politically.
 Churchman Humphrey Prideaux described "two factions, Whig and Tory, and both contend for their way with the utmost violence."
 Nor did the city accept the outcome of the 1688 Glorious Revolution with a unified voice.
 The pre-eminent citizen, Bishop William Lloyd, would not take the oaths of allegiance to the new monarchs.
 One report has it that in 1704 the landlord of Fowler's alehouse "with a glass of beer in hand, went down on his knees and drank a health to James the third, wishing the Crowne [sic] well and settled on his head."